 - Rules that do not limit entry;

-- Rules that limit entry to specified types of entrants, eg. the competition may only be open to employees of the company.
-Or only open to students, etcetera;
+- Rules that limit entry to specified types of entrants, eg. the competition may be open only to employees of the company; or only open to students, etcetera;

-- Rules that exclude entry by employees, directors and the associated persons, eg. as required for promotional competitions;
+- Rules that exclude entry by employees, directors and associated persons, eg. as required for promotional competitions;

 - Plus additional clauses where the prize is travel-related.